-There are four main factors which cause fuel poverty.
+There are four main issues which can combine to cause fuel poverty.
 These are: